Home » Chicken Recipes » Chicken Bacon Ranch Pull Apart Rolls

 • In a small saucepan over medium heat, melt together the softened butter, chives, garlic salt and onion powder.

-• Brush the bottoms of the sliced rolls with about 1/3 of the seasoned butter.
+• Brush the bottoms of the rolls with about 1/3 of the seasoned butter.

-• Layer 1/2 of the cheese on the bottom, then arrange the chicken and bacon crumbles over the cheese.
-Break cheese slices if needed to fit.
+• Layer 1/2 of the cheese slices on the bottom of the rolls then arrange the chicken and bacon over the cheese.
+Tear cheese slices if needed, to fit.

-• Brush the remaining seasoned butter on top and sides.
+• Brush the remaining seasoned garlic butter on top and sides of slider rolls.
 Sprinkle with grated Parmesan cheese.

 • Cover loosely with foil.
-Bake covered for 20 minutes then uncover and bake for an additional 10 minutes or until the tops are lightly golden.
+Bake covered for 20 minutes then uncover and bake for an additional 5-10 minutes or until the tops are lightly golden brown.

-• Cut apart and serve immediately with additional Ranch dressing, if desired.
+• Use a sharp knife to cut chicken bacon ranch sliders apart and serve immediately with additional Ranch dressing, if desired.

 Nutrition